jayanand4u/ReminderService/README.md

 APIs exposed
 ==========
-Below are the APIs exposed by this project
+Below are the APIs exposed by this project.
-- API to add a reminder
+- API to add a reminder.
-- API to update a reminder
+- API to update a reminder.
-- API to get a reminder
+- API to get a reminder using reminder id.
-- API to get get reminders filtered by due date and/or status.
+- API to get reminders filtered by due date and/or status.

 Build Management
 -----------
 Uses gradle to build the application.
-Clone the project on the workspace and then run execute the following command from root directory.
+Clone the project on the workspace and then execute the following command from root directory.
 It clears all the temporary files, compiles and generates the war file.

 - gradle clean war